dmytroleonenko/gym-narde/hardware_acceleration_report.md

 1. **Batch Size Threshold**:
    - M-series: Acceleration beneficial at batch sizes ≥ 512
-   - T4 GPU: Acceleration beneficial at batch sizes ≥ 16-256 depending on operation
+   - T4 GPU: Acceleration beneficial at batch sizes ≥ 8-32 for neural networks, ≥ 4096 for environment operations

-2. **Operation Complexity**: More complex operations with higher computational intensity benefit more from hardware acceleration on both platforms.
+2. **Model Size Impact**:
+   - Larger models (512 hidden dim) show significantly better acceleration on both platforms
+   - T4 GPU benefits dramatically more from larger models (42x vs 28x speedup)

+3. **Operation Complexity**:
+   - Neural networks and matrix operations benefit most from GPU acceleration
+   - Environment operations show mixed results, with some better on CPU

-3. **Memory Transfer Overhead**: For small batches, the overhead of transferring data between CPU and GPU memory negates the benefits of hardware acceleration, especially pronounced on M-series.
+4. **Memory Transfer Overhead**:
+   - For small batches, the overhead of transferring data between CPU and GPU memory negates the benefits
+   - More pronounced on T4 GPU for simple operations like board rotation

 ### Framework-Specific Recommendations